Personal Information, Privacy, & Security

 Credit Card Information

 We do not process credit card information.
 The amount charged and other credit card information is automatically encrypted and routed to our very secure and highly reputable payments partner Authorize.net.
 Authorize.net validates, manages and processes all Credit and Debit Card transactions.
 Authorize.net is fully PCI-DSS certified.
 The Payment Cardholder Industry (or PCI) standard was created by Visa, MasterCard, American Express, Discover and others to protect cardholder information.
 The PCI Data Security Standard (PCI DSS) is an evolving set of requirements intended to ensure that all companies who process, store or transmit credit card information maintain a secure environment.

 Other Security Measures

 •SSL (Secure Sockets Layer) helps us deliver a secure and convenient way for our customers to interact with us over the Internet.
-VeriSign is the SSL Certificate provider of choice for over 93% of the Fortune 500 and the world’s 40 largest banks, businesses that know the most about Internet security.
+The SSL Certificate is used for transmission security by Fortune 500 companies and the world’s largest banks, businesses that know the most about Internet security.
 SSL encrypts all information you input before it is transmitted.

 We do NOT sell the personal information of our customers to any other organizations or businesses.
 We will not share it with any third party unless such disclosure is necessary to comply with a court order or other legal process, protect our rights or property, or to enforce our terms of service.
 We will not tell another business entity about any of your activities on our website.
 We will not let another business entity know, for example, that you personally paid for a subscription to one of our publications, a license to use Stops, or any other product.